OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 The OGF has already joined WG3 of SC38.
 Preliminary contact has been established with WG5.
-Upon acceptance of this PAS submission by JTC 1 we expect to increase the existing links with WG 5 and are committed to creating Working Agreements with WG5 for DFDL.
+Upon acceptance of this PAS submission by JTC 1 we expect to increase the existing links with WG5 and are committed to creating Working Agreements with WG5 for DFDL.

 ##### 7.4.3.3 Substitution and Replacement